intel/llvm/sycl/doc/design/PluginInterface.md

 stored in the associated platforms during platform object construction.
 The PI API calls are later forwarded using this information.
 A plugin is said to "bind" after this process completes with no errors.
+During device selection, the user can prefer selection of a device from a specific Plugin or Backend using the env SYCL_BE.
+The correspondence between a plugin and a SYCL_BE value is currently hardcoded in the runtime.
+( TBD: Make this a part of configuration file).
+Eg: SYCL_BE=PI_OPENCL corresponds to OpenCL Plugin.

 #### OpenCL plugin